 Mont des Arts means “hill/mount of the arts” and at the end of 19th century, King Leopold II’s dream was to surround his palace with beautiful things.
 The garden offers one of Brussels’ magnificent views.
 The famous spire of the Town Hall in the Grand Place, statue of King Albert I, and the Basilica of the Sacred Heart with its green dome are clearly visible.

 Place Royal was so rich in history, the coronation of King Leopold I, Belgium’s first king and the funerals of King Leopold III and Prince Charles, prince-regent, were held in this square.
 The Church of Saint Jacques-sur-Coudenberg occupies a prominent position.
-At the centre of Place Royale is an equestrian statue erected by King Leopold I in 1848, depicting the 11th-century knight Godfrey of Bouillon, the leader of the First Crusade.
+At the center of Place Royale is an equestrian statue erected by King Leopold I in 1848, depicting the 11th-century knight Godfrey of Bouillon, the leader of the First Crusade.

 5. Palais Royal, Brussels Park and Palace of the Nation